LiberaVeritas/instant-curry/README.md

 Build using `dune build`.
 Run against a file with `./run <file>`.
 Use `./run_tests` to run on all files in the `sample` and `proofs` directories.
+Definitions and theorems from `common.ic` are automatically loaded.